St Annes Pier: Damage and recent history

-In 1962 the holdings of the St Annes Land & Building Company (including the pier) were bought by the Amalgamated Investment Company, based in London.
+In 1962 the holdings of the St Anne's on the Sea Land and Building Company (including the pier) were bought by the Amalgamated Investment Company, based in London.
 Some alterations to the pier were made by the new owners, including the addition of an aviary and a reptile house.
 The Floral Hall was refurbished and turned into a Tyrolean-style beer garden.

 A centenary concert for the town by violinist Yehudi Menuhin was held on 7 June 1974 and attended by Anne, Princess Royal.
 On the night of 20 July, the Moorish Pavilion (known from 1970 as the Sultan's Palace) was destroyed in a fire.

 On 6 December 1976, following the liquidation of the Amalgamated Investment Company, the pier was bought by the Webb family for £30,000.
 They initially planned to repair the fire damage.
 The Floral Hall, which had been adjacent to the Moorish Pavilion, was destroyed by fire on 23 July 1982; the pavilions were deemed irreparable and the seaward end of the pier was demolished.
 Following protests against the demolition by campaigners, the local council decided that the final 150 ft should be retained to protect the character of the pier, so the remains of the ruined landing jetty still exist.
 The pier, most of which is enclosed, now ends with an uncovered stretch of deck that opens out into two hexagonal platforms with small pavilions and shelters.
 The length of the remaining intact structure is 600 ft.
 The pier's 21st-century attractions include the amusement arcade, cafés and shops; the seaward end is usually closed to visitors.

 English Heritage designated St Annes Pier a Grade II listed building on 21 September 1973.
 It is listed as part of a group of promenade structures that includes a bandstand, a lifeboat monument, a pavilion and two shelters.
 Lynn F. Pearson (1991) writes that the pier's Moorish Pavilion and Floral Hall were "two of the best [pier pavilions] in design terms".
 According to Chris Mawson and Richard Riding (2008), the pier is "well regarded" for its wrought iron work.